madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 <!--- tags: linux -->

-I always wanted to write an own [Vim](https://www.vim.org/) text editor tutorial that I have around and can return to for a quick reference.
-There is no reason for me to use Vim extensively nowadays, but there are always plenty of chances to use it.
+I wanted to write an own [Vim](https://www.vim.org/) text editor tutorial that I have around for a quick reference.

 ## Starting and Stopping

-If you learn Vim, learn it without customization.
+If you learn Vim, learn it without any customizations.
 In your own machine, you can use some other editor or IDE, or even some heavily [customized](https://github.com/xmementoit/vim-ide) Vim.
-It is only when you are in some other machine or non-UI server that you really need to use Vim.
+It is when you are in some other machine or non-UI server that you really need to use Vim.
 And this the reason for the first command to learn:

 ```bash
 # start vim without any customization (do not load ~/.vimrc)